Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Preliminaries

 One may wonder why we insist on allowing players to correlate.
 Indeed, alternatively, we could have defined {\em uncorrelated} strategies and equilibria, in which the distribution over pure strategies of each team is forced to be a product distribution over the strategy spaces of each player.
 However, in this case, the strategy space for both players becomes nonconvex, and therefore we may not even have equilibria at all!
-Indeed, if $\tilde \X$ and $\tilde \Y$ are the spaces of realization plans for uncorrelated strategies for each team, Theorem~7 in \citet{Basilico17:Team} implies that it is possible for
+Indeed, if $\tilde \X$ and $\tilde \Y$ are the spaces of plans for uncorrelated strategies for each team, Theorem~7 in \citet{Basilico17:Team} implies that it is possible for

 which makes it difficult to {\em define} the problem, much less solve it.
-Some authors (e.g.,~\citealp{Basilico17:Team}) have defined ``team maxmin equilibria'' in these games for the case where $\abs{\pmin}=1$ by assuming that \pmax plays first, but in our domain, due to symmetry, we have no reason to favor one team over the other, and thus cannot make such a choice.
+Some authors (e.g.,~\citealp{Basilico17:Team}) have defined ``team maxmin equilibria'' in these games for the case where there is one opponent, i.e., $\abs{\pmin}=1$, by assuming that the team \pmax plays first.
+In the present paper, we study zero-sum games between two {\em teams}---as such, due to symmetry between the teams, we have no reason to favor one team over the other, and thus cannot make such an assumption.